TheRealKasumi/NikoLight/documentation/knowledge.md

 > When you require a very high number of LEDs, these can be a good alternative.
 > Since it is a low power version, these will obviously offer a lower brightness.

+## Hardware Extensions and Sensors

+Here we could add some information about all hardware extensions and sensor

 ## Example Configuration Tesla Model 3 and Model Y